Bayer-Group/BayerCLAW/doc/language.md

 us to deploy the template directly using CloudFormation.

 ## The params block
-The params block of the workflow template contains the following key-value pairs:
+The params block of the workflow template contains values to be used by the workflow:

 * `repository`(required): The S3 location that will be used to store intermediate and output files.
 Usually, this should be parameterized with one or more unique identifiers from the job data file.
 * `job_name` (optional): An name used to help identify individual executions.
 Should refer to one or more fields in the job data file (see [String Substitution](#string-substitution)).
 After string substitution, the job name should only contain alphanumeric characters, underscores, dashes, and periods.
+* `task_role` (optional): ‼️DEPRECATED‼️ This is moving to the [options](#-the-options-block) block, and its use in the `params` block is deprecated.

+## 🆕 The options block

+The options block contains settings that affect the operation of BayerCLAW:

+* 🆕`shell` (optional): Sets the UNIX shell (and shell options) that will be used to run commands in this workflow.
+Choices are `sh` (the default), `bash`, and `sh-pipefail`.
 * `task_role` (optional): the ARN of a pre-existing [ECS task role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) to be used by all the steps in this workflow, such as `arn:aws:iam::123456789012:role/hello-world-ecs-task-role`.
     This allows advanced users to provide custom AWS permissions to the workflow, if needed.